massimon/draft-mdt-quic-explicit-measurements/draft-mdt-quic-explicit-measurements.md

 # Security Considerations

-The measurements described in this document do not imply new packets injected into the network causing potential harm to the network itself and to data traffic.
-The measurements could be harmed by an attacker altering the marking of the packets or injecting artificial traffic.
-Authentication techniques can be used where appropriate to guard against these traffic attacks.
+The measurements described in this document do not involve new packets injected into the network causing potential harm to the network itself and to data traffic.
+The measurements could be harmed by a malicious endpoint misreporting losses or an attacker injecting artificial traffic.
+In the environments where such attacks are possible and cannot be identified by on-path observers, loss signal should not be used for automated control of the network.

 In the absence of packet loss, the Q bit signal does not provide any information that cannot be observed by simply counting packets transiting a network